OfficeDev/office-js-docs-pr/docs/design/content-add-ins.md

 ---
 title: Content Office Add-ins
-description: Content add-ins are surfaces that can be embedded directly into Word, Excel, or PowerPoint documents that give users access to interface controls that run code to modify documents or display data from a data source. ms.date: 12/04/2017
+description: Content add-ins are surfaces that can be embedded directly into Excel or PowerPoint documents that give users access to interface controls that run code to modify documents or display data from a data source. ms.date: 12/04/2017
 ---

 # Content Office Add-ins

-Content add-ins are surfaces that can be embedded directly into Word, Excel, or PowerPoint documents.
+Content add-ins are surfaces that can be embedded directly into Excel or PowerPoint documents.
 Content add-ins give users access to interface controls that run code to modify documents or display data from a data source.
 Use content add-ins when you want to embed functionality directly into the document.

 *Figure 1.
 Typical layout for content add-ins*